mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 | Cloud Services                    |   $137.33    |
 | Misc                              |    $161.21   |

 Raw materials isn't so surprising.
-My profit margin on physical products is generally around 50-60%, so that matches what I'd expect if my revenues are about $30k per month.
+My profit margin on physical products is generally around 50-60%, so that matches what I'd expect on about $30k of sales.
+There's not much wiggle room there, as there aren't many cheaper alternatives to the materials I buy.
+There are a few items like cables where I pay a premium for quality, but that's a difference of $1-2/unit on a product I sell for $300.
+The expensive parts are things that have no cheaper alternatives, like the Raspberry Pis or the HDMI capture chips.

-Software is the big one that stands out.
-It accounts for a third of my expenses.

->Why don't you just write the software yourself?

-It's not practical for me to write the majority of TinyPilot's software.
-There are a lot of moving parts. can't really do that at this point.
-There's too much to manage, so I don't get enough uninterrupted streaks of development time.

->Why don't you just hire cheaper developers?

-The developer's I work with are really good.
-I've worked with developers who aren't as good, and the issue is that they require a lot of management or they drive down the quality of the code, and if they do that for too long, it becomes unmaintainable garbage.
-The developers I work with now are

-So I don't see any opportunity to reduce costs.
+My second largest expense is software development, which probably seems strange when I can write software myself.
+The problem is that I need uninterrupted focus time to write software well, and TinyPilot has too many non-software moving parts to allow that.
+At the end of 2020, TinyPilot's software development slowed to a crawl because I was the only developer, and I was busy with all the logistics of adding [a new product](/retrospectives/2020/12/#new-products-require-new-habits).

+I could hire cheaper developers, but that would quickly become disastrous.
+The developers I work with are especially talented.
+They keep the quality of the codebase high so that the software continues to be maintainable and low in bugs.

+I've worked with cheaper developers (~$30/hr), and they either can't figure out how to do the work at all or they apply naïve implementations that lead to bugs and maintenance headaches later on.
+If I staffed the project with low-cost developers, the codebase would become an unmaintainable nightmare within a few months.

+Outside of this, I don't have any expenses I can meaningfully cut.
+My third biggest expense is my local fulfillment staff, but even slashing 50% of costs there would only be a 2.5% reduction in overall expenses, so it's not worth messing with a system that works well.

+The other way I can follow Mike Perham's advice is to increase revenue.

 ## Capturing value from large customers

-This is the classic problem of open source.
-Your software can bring people millions of dollars in value, but if you don't create the right incentives, they'll just use your software and pay you nothing.

-I know of at least one large company where they're using dozens of TinyPilots but they're paying nothing.
+Earlier this year, I talked to an IT manager at a large corporation.
+He loved TinyPilot and wanted to champion it within the company to replace their old $2k enterprise appliances.
+And it worked!
+The company rolled out at least 40 TinyPilots.

+Guess how much TinyPilot earned from that deployment.
+Zero.

+Instead of buying the hardware from me, they simply built their own TinyPilots.
+And because the software has [a permissive open source license](https://github.com/mtlynch/tinypilot/blob/master/LICENSE), they were free to use it in their company without paying me anything.

+This is an extremely common problem in open source.
+An open license helps people discover your product and encourages them to use it, but it also allows big corporations to profit from your work while offering nothing in return.

 I asked Mike Perham about this as well.
 Here was his response:

 >Sounds like your license is allowing large customers to walk all over you.
 This is YOUR code, right?
 Change your license, e.g. allow hobbyists to use it with one instance for personal use only.
 The MIT or BSD license is great for giving away code; it's not good to base a business on.

+So, it is my code... sort of.
+The freelancers who work on TinyPilot sign a contract saying that I own the intellectual property of code they contribute, but I also have accepted a handful of contributions from volunteer developers.
+My understanding is that developers who contributed free code technically co-own the copyright to TinyPilot's code with me.

+I released TinyPilot under the [MIT license](https://choosealicense.com/licenses/mit/) specifically because it's so permissive.
+I *think* I can "fork" the code myself into a different license and just say that it also uses MIT-licensed code, but I'm not totally sure how that works.

+I've thought about ways to capture more value from large, Enterprise customers, and here's what I've come up with:

-**Offer Enterprise features for TinyPilot.** One of the features that large customers ask for and nobody else does is programmatic access to the TinyPilot.
+### Offer Enterprise features for TinyPilot

+One of the features that large customers ask for and nobody else does is programmatic access to the TinyPilot.
 Like, "I want to monitor the remote screen to detect when the target device has crashed and then generate an alert."

 I'm going to talk to large customers about an Enterprise version of TinyPilot with this functionality for a steep premium.
-I think something like $50/month would be ridiculous to a home user, but it's an irrelevant amount of money to a Fortune 500 company if it means they don't have to spend weeks rolling their own solution.
+I think something like $50/device/month would be ridiculous to a home user, but it's an irrelevant amount of money to a Fortune 500 company if it means they don't have to spend weeks rolling their own solution.

+### Offer a SaaS add-on

-**Offer a SaaS add-on.** TinyPilot is easy to use if you're on the same local network as the device, but if customers want to access their TinyPilots from over the Internet, they currently have to rely on third-party solutions.
+TinyPilot is easy to use if you're on the same local network as the device, but if customers want to access their TinyPilots from over the Internet, they currently have to rely on third-party solutions.
 I've floated the idea to several customers of a "TinyPilot Cloud Portal": a secure web interface which gives them remote access to their TinyPilot devices anywhere on the Internet.

-There's a bit of trickiness here in that I [want to avoid hosting a service where I have to be on-call](/solo-developer-year-3/#you-can-build-a-successful-business-without-being-available-247), but I'm exploring the possibility of working with a vendor that can own the operational portion of the service.
+I want to avoid hosting a service [where I have to be on-call](/solo-developer-year-3/#you-can-build-a-successful-business-without-being-available-247), but I'm exploring the possibility of working with a vendor that can manage the operational aspects of the service.

-**Talk to a lawyer who specializes in open source licensing.** I haven't done much research into licensing for TinyPilot.
-I chose the MIT license for the open source version because it seemed like it gave me the most freedom to choose a different license later, whereas other licenses are less flexible once I've received contributions from other people.
+### Talk to a lawyer who specializes in open source licensing

+There's a lot I still don't understand about open source licensing, so I should talk to a lawyer to find out what my options are.
 The ideal license would keep TinyPilot affordable for personal users who can try it at home and then bring it to their employer for a more expensive license in a commercial setting, [similar to Sidekiq](https://github.com/mperham/sidekiq/wiki/Commercial-FAQ).

 ## Legacy projects